 The British Seniors promise

 Customers love our Over 50s cover because it’s straightforward and transparent.
-You decide how much you want to pay each month (it can be as little as £3.72) and how much cover you want (up to £20,000, depending on your age).
+You decide how much you want to pay each month and how much cover you want.
+Monthly premiums start from as little as £4.32 a month for a 50-year-old non-smoker with £1,000 of cover and cover ranges from £1,000 up to £10,000 depending on your age.

 We set up your cover almost immediately, with the guarantee that your premium won’t change unless you choose the Increasing Benefit Option to help protect your policy from the effects of inflation.
 We also guarantee that when the time comes to make a claim, we’ll respond with a fast and personal service.